By Alyson Kaplan

 By David Kudlowitz, MD

 Last December, an unremitting sore throat led President Barack Obama to see an ENT.
-When the fiberoptic exam revealed soft tissue swelling in his throat, his physicians …
+When the fiberoptic exam revealed soft tissue swelling in his throat, his …

 By Steven Bolger